 How Fast Must the Wind Blow For a Small Wind Turbine to Operate?

 The wind must blow at a minimum of 9 mph (4 m/s) for a small wind turbine to function.
-Generally, the minimum wind speed required for a wind turbine to generate electricity is between 5.6 and 10 mph (2.5 and 4.5 m/s).
+Generally, the minimum wind speed required for a wind turbine to produce electricity is between 5.6 and 10 mph (2.5 and 4.5 m/s).

-Continue reading for an overview on small wind turbines, a more in-depth examination of average wind speed requirements, and what to do if you want a small wind turbine and live in an area typically with less than nine mph winds (4 m/s).
+Continue reading for an overview of small wind turbines, a more in-depth examination of average wind speed requirements, and what to do if you want a small wind turbine and live in an area typically with less than nine mph winds (4 m/s).

 The Average Wind Speed Requirements for Small Wind Turbines

-Knowing your area’s wind speed is essential before buying a small wind turbine.
 Knowing the annual wind speed will help you both determine whether or not a turbine is worth buying and which turbine is best to buy.

-According to the US Energy Information Administration, small wind turbines require at least nine mph (4 m/s) wind speeds.
 The cut-in wind speed, or the speed at which a wind turbine begins to generate electricity, is between 5.6 and 10 mph (2.5-4.5 m/s).

-Other rates you might need to consider are the cut-off wind speed, the speed at which the wind turbine stops generating electricity, and the survival wind speed, which is the absolute fastest the wind can blow without damaging the turbine.
+Other rates you might need to consider are the cut-off wind conditions and speed, the speed at which the wind turbine stops generating electricity, and the survival wind speed, which is the absolute fastest the wind can blow without damaging the turbine.

 You can also consider a small wind turbine’s rated wind speed, which is the wind speed at which the turbine can generate the maximum energy output.